zaky9/Final-Project-JCDS05/README.md

 Dataset source: https://archive.ics.uci.edu/ml/datasets/Student+Performance

 ## Objective
-The objective of this project is to predict what features that have impactful meaning towards predicting the grade of a student.
+The objective of this project is to predict which features (or attributes) that may have impactful meaning towards predicting grade of a student.
 These features are collected from demographic, social and school by using school reports and questionnaires.
-By knowing features that can affect to the student's grade or performance may allow us to imporve the education system.
+Acknowledging the important features that can affect student's grade or performance enable us to know in which sectors that can be improved or neglected towards making a better educational system.

 ## Features Information
 1. school - student's school (binary: 'GP' - Gabriel Pereira or 'MS' - Mousinho da Silveira)